cognitiveailab/matter-of-fact/README.md

 # 1. Paper

-The paper [Matter-of-Fact: A Benchmark for Verifying the Feasibility of Literature-Supported Claims in Materials Science](https://arxiv.org/abs/2506.04410) is available on Arxiv.
+The paper [Matter-of-Fact: A Benchmark for Verifying the Feasibility of Literature-Supported Claims in Materials Science](https://arxiv.org/abs/2506.04410) is accepted to EMNLP 2025 and currently available on Arxiv.

 <div align="center">
 <img src="images/paper-preview.png" style="width: 600px; border: 1px solid lightgray;">